Esukhia/teachingtibetan.com/docs/interaction/written-correspondence.md

 <!-- div:right-panel -->

-> Can post simple online greetings, using basic formulaic expressions and emoticons.
-Can post online short simple statements about themselves (e.g. relationship status, nationality, occupation), provided they can select them from a menu and/or refer to an online translation tool.
+> Can convey basic personal information in short phrases and sentences, with reference to a dictionary.

 <details>